 How to bury the Ripoff Report

-To ensure a Ripoff Report does not feature in page one of Google when searching for your name, you will need to create at least 10 profiles using Linkedin, Twitter and Facebook Pages – each using your name – but crucially, including entirely different information in each profile.
+To ensure a Ripoff Report does not feature on page one of Google when searching for your name, you will need to create at least 10 profiles using Linkedin, Twitter, and Facebook Pages – each using your name – but crucially, including entirely different information in each profile.
 For example, you might decide to create a Twitter profile about your interest in music, and another for your profession and another relating to your location.
-Alternatively you might decide to create doppelgangers – a series of fictional characters which all happen to share your name.
+Alternatively, you might decide to create doppelgangers – a series of fictional characters that all happen to share your name.
 (Best not to do this with Facebook though, it might breach the TOS).

 Don’t click on the negative material in Google search results!